-Advanced topics in physics and astrophysics in the laboratory.
-Students will be responsible for setting up and performing the experiments, analyzing data, and writing computer programs.
-There will be a group project for this course, to be conceived and built by the students from equipment available in the lab.
-NOTE: While this is a half credit course, it will be taught over two semesters.
-Lab 3 hrs. a week.
+bopics in physics and astrophysics in the laboratory.
+Students bonsible for setting up and performing the experiments, and writing computer programs.
+There will be a group this course, to be conceived and built by the students from available in the lab.
+NOTE: While this is a half credit course, it begit over two semesters. a week.
 2 semesters.

-457.1(.2) Electrodynamics Prerequisite: PHY 355.1(.2) and 435.1(.2).
+Electrodynamics site: PHY 355.1(.2) and 435.1(.2).

-This advanced course looks at how Maxwell's equations led to a unification of electric and magnetic forces, in turn leading to an understanding of the generation and propagation of electromagnetic waves.
-Topics include the propagation of electromagnetic waves in free-space and in materials, the inhomogeneous wave equations, radiation from moving charges, dispersion, and scattering.
-Note: Credit cannot be given for this course if student already has credit for PHY 456.1(.2).
-465.1(.2) Quantum Mechanics I Prerequisite: PHY 326.1(.2), 405.1(.2), and PHY 435.1(.2) or MAT 405.1(.2).
-This course builds on the foundation set in PHY 326.1(.2).
-Topics include the one-dimensional Schrödinger equation with harmonic oscillator and finite square well potentials, expectation values, the algebraic formalism for Quantum Mechanics, the three-dimensional Schrödinger equation and single-electron atoms, identical particles, multi-electron atoms, and systems of many particles.
-466.1(.2) Quantum Mechanics II PHY 465.1(.2), PHY 435.1(.2) or MAT 406.1(.2)/457.1(.2) which may be taken concurrently.
-This course is a continuation of PHY 465.1(.2), and covers topics such as time-independent perturbation theory, the variation principle, the Werner-Kremer-Boltzmann (WKB) approximation, time-dependent perturbation theory, the adiabatic approximation, and scattering.
-467.1(.2) Quantum Mechanics III Prerequisite: PHY 466.1(.2).
+and magnetic forces, in turn leading to an understanding of the and propagation of electromagnetic waves.
+Topics include the mon of electromagnetic waves in free-space and in materials, the beneous wave equations, radiation from moving charges, dispersion, being.
+Predit cannot be given for this course if student already has credit 456.1(.2).
+Quantum Mechanics I Fisite: PHY 326.1(.2), 405.1(.2), and either PHY 435.1(.2) or MAT (2). dimensional Schrödinger equation with harmonic oscillator and uare well potentials, expectation values, the algebraic formalism for Mechanics, the three-dimensional Schrödinger equation and electron atoms, identical particles, multi-electron atoms, and systems particles.
+2) Quantum Mechanics II 3.1(.2), and either PHY 435.1(.2) or MAT 406.1(.2)/457.1(.2) may be taken concurrently. bourse is a continuation of PHY 465.1(.2), and covers topics such as dependent perturbation theory, the variation principle, the Werner-Boltzmann (WKB) approximation, time-dependent perturbation the adiabatic approximation, and scattering.
+467.1(2) Quantum Mechanics III Prerequisite: PHY 466.1(.2).

 This advanced course in Quantum Mechanics covers a selection of topics that may include scattering, lasers, relativistic quantum dynamics (Dirac theory), second quantization, and field theory.

 472.1(.2) Fluid Dynamics

 Prerequisite: PHY 335.1(.2) and 405.1(.2), and 436.1(.2).

 This course introduces students to the fundamentals of fluid dynamics.
 Topics include the compressibility of fluids, mass conservation, the Navier-Stokes equations, Reynolds number, vorticity, and viscosity.
 Some specialized numerical techniques for solving complex problems in fluid dynamics are also discussed.

-473.1(.2) General Relativity
+473.1(2) General Relativity

 Prerequisite: PHY 405.1(.2)

 An advanced course introducing Einstein's theory of general relativity and the curvature of space-time.
 Topics shall include manifolds, Riemannian geometry, Einstein's equations, and applications to cosmology and black holes.

 474.1(.2) Subatomic Physics

 Prerequisite: PHY 465.1(.2).